Jordan6794/Ticket-tracker/improvements.md

 - Feedback History display
-- Nav parts: Dashboard/stats , All tickets, (new ticket?), archived/closed tickets, history
+- Small design feedbacks : Dashboard Ticket by title ? general stats title ?
+History card title ?
 - Do home/login page
 - Change colors of dashboard
-- Add un title pour les pages quelque part (soit dans la Nav soit dans each page) : probably juste dans la page pour ticket feed on top : All Tickets
-: Need to see how I put le filtre toppart du coup
-- Change Tickets icon in nav

 Design:
-- Finish sideNav : improve top of leftNav, just remove margin top? + make responsivity (expand on hover on smaller and hanburger on mobile)
+- Finish sideNav : improve top of leftNav, just remove margin top? newTicket in nav ? + make responsivity (expand on hover on smaller and hanburger on mobile)
 - Put pie name/title in bold ?
 - Redo ticket feed design : smaller height et less space in between (need like 10ish tickets par page izi) + put project/type in display
 + make un btn see more/edit in the design too, can not only be hover on title text